psmsmets/xcorr/README.rst

 - **scripts**: Core scripts to (re)produce the manuscript results.
 See entry points.

 Entry points
 ============

 Core scripts to (re)produce the manuscript results are implemented as entry points and can be accessed from the command line:

-- ``xcorr-snr``: Signal-to-noise ratio estimation of crosscrorrelations.
+- ``xcorr-snr``: Signal-to-noise ratio estimation of cross-crorrelationss.
-- ``xcorr-ct``: Coincidence triggers of crosscrorrelation signal-to-noise ratios.
+- ``xcorr-ct``: Coincidence triggers of cross-crorrelations signal-to-noise ratios.
 - ``xcorr-psd``: Spectrogram estimation of signal-to-noise ratio triggered periods.
-- ``xcorr-timelapse`` Two-dimensional crosscorrelation of crosscorrelation spectrograms.
+- ``xcorr-timelapse`` Two-dimensional cross-correlation of cross-correlation spectrograms.
-- ``xcorr-beamform`` Plane wave beamforming of crosscorrelation functions.
+- ``xcorr-beamform`` Plane wave beamforming of cross-correlation functions.

 Installation